 Great Turnout for Roberts Street Artists at Gallery Z

-in Gallery Z’s public art window for the month of May and a reception with the artists was held on May 27th.
+It was a full house throughout the evening of May 27th, with many people coming out to support The Kent Center’s Robert’s Street Artists and to admire the beautiful glass installation piece that they created.
+The piece, entitled Recovery, was installed in Gallery Z’s public art window for the month of May and a reception with the artists was held on May 27th.
 Special thanks to Gallery Z for the wonderful opportunity.

 For sale at the event were double matted prints and note cards featuring the work of the artists.
-Click here if interested in viewing and purchasing prints or note cards
+Click here if interested in viewing and purchasing prints or note cards .

 Mental Health Month